- 1 Beware

 - Be wary of very popular add-ons.
 It seems that developers of add-ons having many thousands of users are often contacted by 3rd parties wanting to buy their add-on or make some sort of shady deal with the developer.
 This has happened many times with many add-ons over the years.
 Adblock Plus by Eyeo GmbH (Wladimir Palant), which currently lists over 11 million users, is a glaring example where a developer created an ad blocking add-on which allows ads by default!
 Giorgio Maone, the developer of the very popular NoScript add-on, engaged in similar chicanery a while back.

 It was always very important for me to be honest and fair to the users.
 I had very good offers to sell the extension, but I didn’t want to see that AiOS turn into adware or spyware.

-There are a few very popular add-ons that are absent here, including NoScript, Adblock Plus (or Adblock Edge), Ghostery, etc..
+There are a few very popular add-ons that are absent here, including NoScript, Adblock Plus, Ghostery, etc..
 While this may seem odd to some, the functionality offered by these extensions is largely covered by uBlock Origin and uMatrix.
 See my Firefox Configuration Guide for Privacy Freaks and Performance Buffs article for more information.